ToraenN/buildpacks/README.md

 c : to have the program list all preprogrammed categories and ask the user which ones should be compiled from.

-f : adds flux sort.

-g : removes the gametype sort.

 h : displays the list of available parameters.
 Any other parameters are ignored and the prompt is brought up again.

-p : adds profession sort.
+o : allows the user to add, remove, and reorganize the sorting.
+Builds can be sorted by Flux, Profession, Gametype and Rating in any order.
+By default, builds are sorted by Gametype only (the rating is placed in the filename).

 q : to manually enter categories to compile.

-r : adds the rating sort.
-The rating is no longer appended to the title of the build.

 s : blocks most of the progress messages from standard output.
 Errors are still displayed.